Shindaiwa EB910RT - 1110 CFM Gas Backpack Blower

 The following charts are provided to give you an idea how the key specs of the Shindaiwa EB910RT compare with similar leaf blowers.

 - The EB910RT is powerful, with an airflow rating of 1110 CFM (cubic feet per minute).
-This is the highest CFM among gas-powered backpack blowers.
+This is certainly on the high end compared to other gas-powered backpack blowers with a comparable engine size.
+If air volume is important to you, the Husqvarna 590BTS, with 1245 CFM, could be in your good books.

 The bottom line